-I have a few different Chicken Chili recipes here on my site and a couple of Beef Chilis, too.
-And they all have their place and all serve their purpose.
-This one here, this Chipotle Chicken Chili is a serious chili.
-This is an adult Chili.
-This is the Chili you want to serve to score points on game day or at the ski condo when you’re serving to those you know can man up and take it, even if they’re maybe not men.
-Maybe even if they’re a Grandma five times over like me!
+This is the Chili you want to serve to score points on game day or at the ski condo or on the snowmobile trip when you’re serving to those you know can man up and take it, even if they’re maybe not men.
+I am saying that a bit tongue in cheek.
+I’m a Grandma six times over and I love this chili!

 About Chipotle Chicken Chili:

-A bit different from the White Chicken Chilis out there, this Chipotle Chicken Chili is a deeply rich, earthy, spicy chili that just happens to have white beans and chicken.
+Chipotle Chicken Chili is a bit different from other White Chicken Chilis out there – this Chipotle Chicken Chili is a deeply rich, earthy, spicy chili that just happens to have white beans and chicken.
 And it has a lot more than heat, it has an incredibly complex flavor that tastes like it was slowly simmered for hours.
 And that’s achieved in about 40 minutes.

 Making Chipotle Chicken Chili:

-This Chili can easily be stretched by adding another can or more beans and maybe just a bit more broth.
+- This Chili can easily be stretched by adding another can or more beans and maybe just a bit more broth.
 The lowly bean is one of the healthiest foods you can eat – eating beans regularly basically eliminates the issues so commonly known.
-Dried beans are so inexpensive to start with that they are seldom advertised as being on “sale,” but they often are after any Holiday in which Ham is usually served.
-If you’re used to buying canned beans, unless a 15 ounce can is less than 26 cents with sales and coupons, they are more than the 79 cent per pound price of dried at Aldi.
-A fifteen-ounce can is about 1 1/2 cups of beans, and a pound is roughly the equivalent of 3 cans.

-Tomatoes go on sale periodically so stock up, and if you’re not too particular about the brand you’ll find better deals.
-A lot of time you’ll see Catalinas (slips that print out at check out giving you money back if you buy so many.
+- Canned tomatoes go on sale periodically so stock up, and if you’re not too particular about the brand you’ll find better deals.
+A lot of time you’ll see Catalinas on canned tomatoes; They’re slips that print out at check out giving you money back if you buy so many.
 Catalinas are often unadvertised.
-Check your coupon matching site.)
+Check your coupon matching site.

 Chipotle Chicken Chili